SeattleDave.com

 Hotel for families in Midtown.

-Our suite at the AKA Times Square in Midtown.
+Our room at the AKA Times Square in Midtown.
 One and two bedroom apartments available.
 Great for families.

 Hotel in Soho New York for couples and honeymooners.